abudaan/qambi/README.md

   <script src="//qambi.org/dist/qambi-umd.min.js"></script>
   <script src="//qambi.org/dist/globals.js"></script>
 ```
-The last script file creates global variable for all qambi modules, it is not mandotory.
-If you add it you can for instance create a new song with `new Song()`, if you ommit it you have to type `new qambi.Song()`.
+The last script file creates global variables for all qambi modules.
+This is not mandatory: if you add it you can for instance create a new song with `new Song()`, if you omit it you have to type `new qambi.Song()`.

 #####Examples